Lennie Briscoe

 Leonard W. Briscoe is a fictional character on NBC's long-running police procedural and legal drama television series Law & Order.
 He was created by Walon Green and René Balcer and portrayed by Jerry Orbach.
-He was featured on the show for 12 seasons, from 1992 to 2004, making him one of the longest-serving main characters in the series' history, as well as the longest-serving police detective on the show.
+He was featured on the show for 12 complete seasons and part of another, from 1992 to 2004, making him one of the longest-serving main characters in the series' history, as well as the longest-serving police detective on the show.
 He also appeared in three Law & Order spin-offs and was part of the original cast of Law & Order: Trial by Jury, appearing in the first two episodes prior to his death.
 He appears in 282 episodes across the Law & Order franchise (273 episodes of Law & Order, two episodes of Law & Order: Trial by Jury, one episode of Law & Order: Criminal Intent, three episodes of Law & Order: Special Victims Unit, and three crossover episodes of Homicide: Life on the Street), the TV movie Exiled and the Law & Order video games Law & Order: Dead on the Money, Law & Order: Double or Nothing, Law & Order: Justice Is Served and Law & Order: Legacies.

 Prior to Orbach's recurring role, he played lawyer Frank Lehrman on Season 2 Episode 2, "The Wages of Love".
 Orbach's performance as Briscoe on the New York–based series was so popular that it resulted in Orbach being declared a "Living Landmark" by the New York Landmarks Conservancy, in a joint recognition with fellow longtime series cast member Sam Waterston, who portrayed prosecutor Jack McCoy on Law & Order for 19 seasons.